Mikejo5000/vsts-docs-pr/docs/work/kanban/add-columns.md

 * Your team admin chooses to [show bugs on backlogs and boards](../customize/show-bugs-on-backlog.md)
 * Your project admin [adds WITs to backlogs and boards](../customize/add-wits-to-backlogs-and-boards.md)
-* Your project collection or project admin customizes the workflow for a WIT in the Requirement Category: [VSTS](../../settings/work/customize-process-workflow.md) or [TFS](../customize/reference/change-workflow-wit.md)
+* Your project collection or project admin customizes the workflow for a WIT in the Requirement Category: [Azure Codex](../../settings/work/customize-process-workflow.md) or [TFS](../customize/reference/change-workflow-wit.md)

 For example, if you change the team setting and add bugs to the Requirements Category, the bug WIT will now appear in the Columns dialog.
 You'll want to make sure that the Kanban column-to-State mappings match what you want.
 For more information, see [Workflow states and state categories](../customize/workflow-and-state-categories.md).